Here are a few basic tips/reminders you can try to improve your income from Adsense:

 5. Methodically Test your Fonts, Colors, Borders.

 Bigger font sizes work best, Google’s default palette is a good one to use, but test, test, test your fonts, colors and borders.
 It’s not the case that one method works for all sites.
+The quality of your upstream traffic (whether most of your users are coming from Google, Bing etc or if they are arriving on your site from Facebook) affects how the page should be laid out and what the ads should look like.

 Summary: Test, test, test!